Why did God say "No"?

 Dr. Tom is a man uniquely suited to missionary life in Cambodia.
 He has an obsession with sharing the Gospel and the medical skills necessary to garner a hearing in villages up and down the riverbanks and dirt roads of one of the world's poorest nations.
 Furthermore, in a country where you can step outside your kitchen door and find yourself face to face with a venomous viper poised to attack (as he has done), it is helpful if you have been a "snake handler" in a former life.
 Dr. Tom learned snakes early on.
 Before God sent him to Asia, he did school demonstrations about snakes.

-So when one blistering morning in Cambodia opened with a shriek from the second story that heralded the presence of a snake (in the trashcan, stupid thing!), Dr. Tom ran to his wife's rescue.
+So when one blistering morning in Cambodia opened with a shriek from the second story that heralded the presence of a snake (in the trashcan, of all places), Dr. Tom ran to his wife's rescue.
 It ended up being the snake's rescue.
-That snake had gotten a little too cozy with a baby diaper and the sticky tag of the diaper had stuck to its scales.
+That snake had gotten a little too cozy with a baby diaper and the sticky fastener of the diaper had stuck to its scales.
 The poor thing was having a hard time wriggling across the floor with that heavy diaper attached.